FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

 ## Showcase

-This sections shows few images with *Before & After* animation.
+This section shows few images with *Before & After* animation.
 Under each image one could see the settings used to generate result.

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
 ![][Figure010]{: class="center-img" width="900" height="600""}